eight04/popup-tab/README.md

 * Convert a tab into a popup window.
 * Convert the popup window back to a tab, and insert back to original window.
 * The tab is actually "moved" between the normal window and the popup window, so you don't have to reload the page.
+* The popup window size is recorded based on the domain.

 Usage
 -----